johnwr-response/ngrx-course/LOCAL_NOTES.md

 - Implementing Reducers Using the NgRx Entity Adapter
 - NgRx Entity Selectors - Refactoring the Home Component
 - Entity Adapter Configuration - Understanding sortComparer and selectId
+- NgRx Data Fetching Solution - How to Load Data Only If Needed